165 E. 125th Street,

 The Gotham Music Hall first opened in 1903, a time when Harlem was a predominatly affluent white section of uptown Manhattan.
 The Gotham Music Hall was built solely for plays and vaudeville, with a 1,750-seat auditorium and stage housing that occupied the better part of a square block.
 It would probably be forgotten today except for the fact that in 1904, owners Sullivan & Kraus hired a young architect named Thomas W. Lamb to do some minor alterations.
 It was Lamb’s first theatre-related commission, and he went on from there to become one of the masters.

 The Gotham Music Hall was taken over by William Fox in 1908 and was operated as a vaudeville & movie theatre.
 Movies creeped in full-time and eventually replaced stage attractions, but the Gotham Theatre was too old-fashioned to keep up with newer theatres in the area.
-Over the years, it went through various name changes and reductions in seating capacity— the Odeon, Bon Ton, New 125th Street, and finally the 985-seat Triboro Theatre.
+Over the years, it went through various name changes and reductions in seating capacity— the Odeon, Bon Ton, New 125th Street, and the 985-seat Triboro Theatre.
+In January/February 1967 it was briefly operating as the Latino Theatre showing sub-run movies and a circus.
+It was demolished soon afterwards.

 Just login to your account and subscribe to this theater